 - Indirect contact via contaminated surfaces

-- Possibly through fecal-oral route because coronaviruses can also infect the gastrointestinal tract
+- Possibly through the faecal-oral route, because coronaviruses can also infect the gastrointestinal tract

-- At present, we are also uncertain if there is one transmission mode that is more important than the others, and this is an important scientific question which we are trying to answer.
+- At present, we are also uncertain if there is one transmission mode that is more important than the others, and this is an important scientific question that we are trying to answer.

-- Usually, infected persons are most contagious around the time that their symptoms appear.
-There is growing evidence that asymptomatic or pre-symptomatic transmissions are important for SARS-CoV-2, where infected persons can be infectious even without showing any symptoms or before their symptoms appear.
+- Usually, infected persons are most contagious around the time their symptoms appear.
+Asymptomatic or pre-symptomatic transmissions have been documented for SARS-CoV-2, where infected persons can be infectious even without showing any symptoms or before their symptoms appear.

 - Symptomatic cases usually show clinical signs and illness 1–14 days after they have been infected, most commonly around 5 days.